filipszczepanski/fizzbuz-bdd/README.md

 # FizzBuzz Game with BDD
-Implementation of FizzBuzz Game based on Behavior Drive Development(BDD)
+The JavaScript implementation of FizzBuzz Game based on Behavior Drive Development(BDD)

 ## Install
 - install yarn and node